Busseto: Notable residents

 Opera composer Giuseppe Verdi was born in the nearby village of Le Roncole in 1813 and he moved to the town in 1824.
 Other figures from the world of opera are associated with the town: until his death, retired tenor Carlo Bergonzi owned the hotel I due Foscari, which also hosts the Accademia Verdiana.
 Bass-baritone Luca Pisaroni grew up there from the age of four after his family moved to Busseto in 1979, where his father owned a car-repair firm and his mother was a teacher.
 It was in that town where, he noted, "you feel Verdi's spirit all over the place!"

 and where his love of opera began.
 Italian journalist Giovannino Guareschi also lived in Le Roncole, and his Mondo Piccolo is set there.

+Doctor Claudio Carosino was born in Busseto.
+The hospital in Busseto is named after him.

 Main sites associated with Giuseppe Verdi

-In the town and the local area many sites associated with the life of Verdi can be visited.
+In the town and locally many sites linked to the life of Verdi can be visited.
 These include: